Dewey Cornell, Ph.D. and Associates

 History

 Professor Dewey Cornell became interested in the nascent idea of school threat assessment when he served as an expert on juvenile homicide for the 1999 FBI conference on school shootings.
-In 2002 he convened a research group at the University of Virginia to work with two school systems (Albemarle County and Charlottesville City Schools) to develop and field-test threat assessment guidelines.
+In 2001 he convened a research group at the University of Virginia to work with two school systems (Albemarle County and Charlottesville City Schools) to develop and field-test threat assessment guidelines.
 With input from a panel of national experts in violence risk assessment and prevention, the guidelines were refined and then published in 2006 as a 145-page manual, Guidelines for Responding to Student Threats of Violence, co-authored by Dr. Cornell and his colleague Dr. Peter Sheras.
 We began by disseminating what became known as the Virginia Student Threat Assessment Guidelines (VSTAG) in more than 1,000 Virginia schools, but soon found that there was interest in other states.
 During the past two decades, we have trained school teams in thousands of schools in more than 35 states and several Canadian provinces.
 See some recent evaluations from our clients.
 We have also provided training in France, Germany, and Sweden.
-We have conducted 2 field-tests, 6 controlled studies, and other correlational studies showing the benefits of this model.
-These studies are published in peer-reviewed scientific journals and are available for downloading.
+We have conducted 2 field-tests, 6 controlled studies, a statewide assessment in Florida, and other correlational studies showing the benefits of this model.
+These studies are published in 25+ peer-reviewed scientific journals and are available for downloading.
 See our research summary.
 The research was conducted at the University of Virginia by Dr. Cornell in collaboration with his colleagues and doctoral students in clinical and school psychology.
-In November 2018 we released a new, updated manual, Comprehensive School Threat Assessment Guidelines.
+The second edition of our manual, Comprehensive School Threat Assessment Guidelines, will be available in September 2024.
 The team members/trainers listed below are outstanding presenters with extensive experience in school threat assessment.

 cornell-research-team-small-4.jpg